Code-Institute-Submissions/chloelewisdev-milestone-project-4/README.md

 **Existing Features**

 * **Fixed navigation** - allows the user to easily navigate to different sections of the website and in particular search for products, view products, view total of items added to bag, click on their bag which can take the user through to checkout, and view their profile – these features are available to the user on the nav bar across all pages.
-* **'Back to top' button** - enables users to quickly move back to the top of the page rather than scrolling back up on longer pages or pages which may have longer content in the future (blog page for example).
 * **Colour palette** used logically across the site, for example the colour of the Testimonials section on the homepage takes the user to the Testimonials page which shows cards with the same background colour displaying the testimonials.
 The colour used for the Blog on the homepage is also similar to the colour used on the Blog page (however the shade is slightly lighter to enable easier reading).
 * **Bootstrap Toasts** used for all flashed messages after user has completed an action.
 * **Search bar** on the abovementioned navbar sits at the top of the screen and is linked to keyword searches.